seth586/guides/FreeNAS/matrix-synapse/README.md

 ### Goal
 By the end of this guide, you will be running a matrix-synapse server in a TrueNAS / FreeBSD jail.

+You will be able to connect a chat client to your server.
+I personally like [Element Secure Messenger](https://element.io/get-started).

 Your server will be able to federate with other matrix servers.

 Public signups will be disabled, however you will have a token generator to give permissioned signups to friends.